 Loans can be made to qualified individuals through their institutions for the purposes of research, exhibition, or education.
 Student loans should be made through their supervisors.

 Outgoing loans and gifts are accompanied by a loan invoice that describes the specimens, gives the collection data, and shows numerically how many of each species is loaned.
-The invoice must be signed and returned immediately on receipt of the specimens; this demonstrates safe arrival of the material and will be taken as your further agreement to be bound by BIC’s loan policy.
+The invoice must be signed and returned immediately on receipt of the specimens (electronically is acceptable); this demonstrates safe arrival of the material and will be taken as your further agreement to be bound by BIC’s loan policy.

 Loans are normally made for a period of one year, though extensions may be granted upon written request from the loan recipient.
 The borrower may terminate the loan at anytime by returning the specimens to BIC.

 All specimens must be treated with care and stored in suitable environmental conditions when not in use.
 In particular, specimens sent out in liquid preservative must be maintained in the same medium and not allowed to dry out.
 Borrowed items must be stored and examined in an area where smoking, food and drink are excluded.

 Any technique that alters the physical state of the specimen must be authorized.
 Such alteration may include but are not limited to the following: